HongjiWu/MSc_AA_Project/README.md

 For downloading dataset, specify the name of your anchor subreddit, and the minimum training sample each candidate needs to have in download_dataset.py

-Then run it, this process could take several hours.
+Then run this script, the whole process could take several hours.

 ## Running experiments